tetratelabs/venafi-demo/getistio/README.md

 # Installation

 ## Installing on GetIstio
 Prior to installing ensure you have kubectl, helm, and getistio CLIs installed.
-Addtionally, you should already have a provisioned kubernetes cluster.
+Additionally, you should already have a provisioned kubernetes cluster.

 - `fetch` your desired Istio version utilizing `getistio fetch`.
 You may also list the available version with the `getistio list` command
 ```bash